Time Difference of Arrival Extraction from Two-Way Ranging: TDoA Extraction for Two-Way Ranging

-Let $T$ now be a passive listener to the ranging process, trying to estimate the Time Difference on Arrival (TDoA) between $A$ and $B$.
+Let $L$ now be a passive listener to the ranging process, trying to estimate the Time Difference of Arrival (TDoA) between $A$ and $B$.
 This TDoA describes the relative difference of the arrival times as if $A$ and $B$ sent their messages at the same time, i.e. the difference in ToF to $A$ and $B$ modeled by $\tdoa := \tofat-\tofbt$.
-Neither in SS-TWR nor in DS-TWR are $A$ and $B$ sending at the same time, however, using their ToF $\tofab$ and the delays of the TWR process, $T$ can relate the respective durations: Assuming that $T$ receives the respective messages, it determines $M_a$ as its own experienced time difference between the poll issued by $A$ and the response message sent by $B$.
+As neither in SS-TWR nor in DS-TWR are $A$ and $B$ sending at the same time, this TDoA is also called asynchronous (A-TDoA)~\cite{8555809}.
+Using their ToF $\tofab$ and the delays of the TWR process, $L$ can relate the respective durations: Assuming that $L$ receives the respective messages, it determines $M_a$ as its own experienced time difference between the poll issued by $A$ and the response message sent by $B$.